HTTP-RPC/Kilo/README.md

 A convenience method is also provided for invoking operations that don't take any arguments.
 Both variants return an instance of `NSURLSessionTask` representing the invocation request.
 This allows an application to cancel a task, if necessary.

 ### Arguments
 As with HTML forms, arguments are submitted either via the query string or in the request body.
-Arguments for `GET` and `DELETE` requests are always sent in the query string. `POST` arguments are always sent in the request body, and may be submitted using either standard W3C URL-encoded or multi-part form encodings or as JSON. `PUT` arguments may be submitted either as JSON or via the query string.
+Arguments for `GET` and `DELETE` requests are always sent in the query string. `POST` arguments are always sent in the request body, and may be submitted using either standard W3C URL-encoded or multi-part form encodings or as JSON. `PUT` and `PATCH` arguments may be submitted either as JSON or via the query string.

 The request encoding is set via the `encoding` property of the service proxy instance.
 HTTP-RPC provides the following constants representing the supported encoding types: